fisodd/www-fisodd-com/content/code/restructured.rst

 -----------------

 The default configuration for Hugo Restructured uses gradients in shades of red.
-This is easily customized to suit each site's style.
+This is easily customized to suit a website's style, or tuned to accommodate the needs of a specific page or to differentiate between sections of a site.

-This theme uses Hugo variables to define a color, or an image, or a gradient to use for the top-of-page "splash" and the "edge" areas exposed when responding to wide screen layouts.
+The theme uses Hugo variables to define a color, or an image, or a gradient to use for the top-of-page "splash" and the "edge" areas exposed as the page responds to wide screen layouts.
 See `Page Coloring
 <https://hugo-restructured-demo.netlify.com/post/configuring/#page-coloring>`__.